-On that visit to Ireland with his son, Patrick filled in a lot of details of his family history with help of North Mayo Heritage Centre.
+On that visit to Ireland with his son, Patrick filled in a lot of details of his family history with the help of the North Mayo Heritage Centre.
 One mystery he has never been able to solve is the addition of an ‘e’ to the family name.
-The original name is definitely Lally – all Patrick’s siblings are named Lally on their birth certificate.
-However, somewhere along the way, mysterious ‘e’ was added the to name.
+The original name is definitely Lally – all Patrick’s siblings are named Lally on their birth certificates.
+However, somewhere along the way, a mysterious ‘e’ was added the to name.